Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_main_panel.md

 As a general guidance, Bingo fuel is around 4000 pounds, while Joker fuel is at 6000 lb.

-For more detailed information see
+For more detailed information, see
 [3.2.2 Fuel system chapter](../../systems/engines_and_fuel_systems/fuel_system.md).

 ## Fuel Flow Gauges